matttpt/hummus/README.md

 - A lightweight forum/discussion board with a compact, threaded design, designed for sharing news, stories, and ideas
+- Basic photo upload/photo sharing
 - Optional integration with identity providers through OpenID Connect

-The following features are planned:
+The following features may be added in the future:

 - Customizable user profiles
-- Photo upload/photo sharing
+- Tools for photo categorization

 ## Usage